IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## IBM Storage Virtualize® partitions and high availability partitions (PBHA) limitations

 - High Availability requires configuration of single management IP (supported since IBM Storage Virtualize® 9.1.0.1)
-- Volume Groups aren't supported (IBM Storage Virtualize® limitation and lack of CSI support)
+- Snapshots aren't supported yet in HA (IBM Storage Virtualize® 9.1.0.1)
 - Some features aren't supported for partitions, please refer to the docuemntation for details.
 For example - as of time of this release (1.13.0) IO groups are not supported and shouldn't be used.

 ## HyperSwap volume limitations